Scott Walker (singer): 1996–2005: Interim work

-In 1996, Walker recorded the Bob Dylan song "I Threw It All Away" under the direction of Nick Cave for inclusion in the soundtrack for the film To Have and to Hold.
+In 1996, Walker covered the Bob Dylan song "I Threw It All Away" under the direction of Nick Cave for inclusion in the soundtrack for the film To Have and to Hold.
 In 1998, in a rare return to straightforward balladeering, he recorded the David Arnold song "Only Myself to Blame" (for the soundtrack of the Bond film The World Is Not Enough) and also wrote and produced the soundtrack for the Léos Carax film Pola X, which was released as an album.
 In 1999, he wrote and produced two songs - "Scope J" and "Lullaby" - for Ute Lemper on her album Punishing Kiss.
 "Lullaby" is only available as a bonus track on the Japanese version of the CD.

 In 2000, Walker curated the London South Bank Centre's annual summer live music festival, Meltdown, which has a tradition of celebrity curators.
 He did not perform at Meltdown himself, but wrote the music for the Richard Alston Dance Project item Thimblerigging.
 The following year he served as producer on Pulp's 2001 album We Love Life (whose track "Bad Cover Version" includes a mocking reference to the poor quality of "the second side of 'Til The Band Comes In").

 In October 2003, Walker was given an award for his contribution to music by Q magazine, presented by Jarvis Cocker of Pulp.
 Walker received a standing ovation at the presentation.
 This award had been presented only twice before, the first time to Phil Spector, and the second to Brian Eno.
 The release of a retrospective box set, 5 Easy Pieces, comprising five themed discs spanning Walker's work with the Walker Brothers, his solo career (including film soundtrack work), and the two pieces composed for Ute Lemper, followed soon after.

 The British independent label 4AD Records signed Walker in early 2004.